 The payments associated with each of these components consider individual patient characteristics, creating an approach that aims to provide more accurate and equitable payments.

 The patient driven payment model is designed to encourage patient-centered care by aligning payment with patients’ conditions and care needs, rather than the volume of services provided.

 This model intends to reduce administrative burden and enhance the efficiency of care delivery by eliminating the need for frequent patient assessments throughout their rehabilitation process or stay in a hospital, skilled nursing facility (SNF) or assisted living facility (ALF).

 The healthcare industry is undergoing a radical transformation, part of which is with the advent of PDPM, a model that drastically alters the dynamics of healthcare reimbursement.
 The emphasis on “value over volume” is a key aspect of this shift, setting the stage for more holistic strategies.

 PDPM’s unique payment model aims to better align payment with the care needs of patients, fostering a system that incentivizes patient-centered care and improved health outcomes.

 It does this by placing less emphasis on the number of therapy minutes provided and focusing more on the unique characteristics and needs of each patient.

-This replaces the previous system, which often resulted in the excessive provision of therapy services due to the financial incentives associated with high-volume services.
+This replaces the previous system, which often resulted in the excessive provision of rehabilitative services due to the financial incentives associated with high-volume services.

-By contrast, this approach encourages providers to deliver care tailored to individual patient needs, thus improving overall patient outcomes and satisfaction.
+By contrast, this approach encourages providers to deliver care tailored to individual patient needs, thus improving overall patient satisfaction.